-There are many different methods of inducing oversteer, your choice depends on the properties of your vehicle.
+There are many different methods of inducing a drift, and your choice depends on the natural properties of your car.
 Once oversteer has been invoked, you’ll need to control the drift using the throttle and counter steering.
 To maintain an accurate line while going sideways is tricky, and will take lots of practice.
-Many different drifting track days are emerging such as the annual Autocar ‘Sideways Challenge’ (in the UK) where you can learn this art.

 What kind of car do I need to drift?